 The Group entered into cross currency interest rate swaps to reduce or hedge against its exposures to the interest rate on the variable-rate bank borrowings.
 Other than the cross currency interest rate swap contract which is designated as effective hedging instrument for a variable-rate bank borrowing as detailed above, these derivative financial instruments are not accounted under hedge accounting.
 As the Group's interest rate risk is hedged, no sensitivity analysis for the hedging instrument and hedged item has been prepared accordingly.

-Interest rate risk (Continued)
+Financial risk management objectives and policies (Continued) Interest rate risk (Continued)

 The management continues to monitor interest rate exposure and will consider hedging other significant interest rate exposure should the need arise.

 Sensitivity analysis